 Why the discrepancy?
 Tuberculosis is no longer prevalent in western civilizations.
 Rates of the disease began to rise in the early-1600’s to the late-1800’s when it caused nearly 25% of all deaths.

-In Kentucky alone, there were seven tuberculosis hospitals in Ashland, Glasgow, London, Louisville, Madisonville and Paris.
-All but two were opened around 1950.
+In Kentucky alone, there were seven tuberculosis hospitals in Ashland, Glasgow, Hazelwood, London, Louisville, Madisonville, and Paris.
+Another sizable sanatorium, Silvercrest, was located in New Albany, Indiana.
+All but three were opened around 1950.

 With tuberculosis out of sight in the western world, it has become out of mind.